z-aqib/machine-learning-algorithms/challenger1/dailycases.md

 --gb1.csv

 # Remaining Cases left to do (that need to be done)

-NaiveBayes:
-- PCA: use the best found in DT
-- categorical naivebayes

 KNN:
 - PCA: use best found in DT